Q. What is nearsightedness?

-A. LASIK is a safe, highly successful type of laser refractive surgery used to treat a variety of refractive disorders of the eye including nearsightedness, farsightedness and astigmatism.
+A. LASIK eye surgery is a safe, highly successful type of laser refractive surgery used to treat a variety of refractive disorders of the eye including nearsightedness, farsightedness and astigmatism—treatment of vision loss.
 Normally, clear vision is achieved when your cornea (the front "window" of the eye) focuses light onto the retina (back part of the eye) to create an image.
 If the cornea is not perfectly shaped or if the eyeball is longer or shorter than normal, a distorted image is projected onto the retina resulting in blurry vision.
 For many years the only solution to this problem was corrective eyewear.
-LASIK involves using an eximer laser (a cool beam of light) to reshape the cornea in order to decrease or eliminate the need for glasses or contact lenses.
-LASIK works by removing tiny amounts of tissue from the cornea, slightly changing its shape and the angle at which light enters through it and is projected onto the retina.
+LASIK eye surgery involves using an excimer laser (a cool beam of light) to reshape the cornea in order to decrease or eliminate the need for glasses or contact lenses.
+LASIK eye surgery works by removing tiny amounts of tissue from the cornea, slightly changing its shape and the angle at which light enters through it and is projected onto the retina.

 Q. What results can I expect?

 A. Typically, you will see an immediate improvement in your eyesight.
-LASIK's objective is to produce vision of 20/40 of better without glasses or contact lenses.
+The objective of LASIK eye surgery is to produce vision of 20/40 of better without glasses or contact lenses.
 Your vision may be somewhat hazy for several days following the surgery.
 Most patients' eyes stabilize within four to six weeks of surgery.
 Some patients may require a second procedure known as an enhancement.
 The need for an enhancement may be caused by several factors including high degrees of refractive error or the simple fact that each patient's corneal cells will absorb the laser's energy slightly different.

-Q. Will I be awake during my LASIK surgery?
+Q. Will I be awake during my LASIK eye surgery?

-A. A mild sedative and anesthetic drops are administered before surgery.
+A. A mild sedative and anesthetic drops are administered before your LASIK eye surgery.
 You will be fully conscious, yet relaxed, throughout the procedure.